-The vast majority of claims commenced in the civil courts of England never reach trial.
-Proceedings may fail to reach the trial stage for many reasons.
-Judgement may be entered in default or on application for summary judgment.
+Most claims commenced in the civil courts of England never reach trial.
+Judgment may be entered in default or on application for summary judgment.
 The proceedings may be struck out as an abuse of process, or as a result of a sanction, or discontinued.
-Most frequently however, the parties avoid trial by negotiating a settlement of their dispute.
-Though if the dispute between the parties cannot be resolved by negotiation, either party may seek to have it determined by the court.
+Often the parties avoid trial by negotiating a settlement of their dispute.
+If the dispute cannot be resolved by negotiation, however, either party may seek to have it determined by the court.

 Pre-trial checklists and fixing the date of the trial